Micro-Clean-NexGen/Hardware/BOM/README.md

-# Components — Bill of Materials & datasheets
+# Components — Bill of Materials

-*Last updated: 2026-06-19.* Identification done by reading the real labels on the robot + manufacturer datasheets.
-Status: ✅ = confirmed (label + datasheet), ⏳ = to read the exact label/marking.

 > **Two BOMs, by scope.** This file is the **electrical / electronic** BOM (compute, drivers, motors,
 > sensors, power).
 The **mechanical** BOM — sheet-metal parts, fasteners, technological operations, and